KainosSoftwareLtd/ai-enhanced-platform/docs/mkdocs/aep-docs/docs/getting-started-local.md

 The `AZURE_VAULT_ID` is your Azure Key Vault ID where consumer keys are stored.
 The `AZURE_CS_ENDPOINT` is the Azure Cognitive Services Content Safety endpoint.
 The `AZURE_CS_KEY` is the Azure Cognitive Services Content Safety key.
+The `APPINSIGHTS_KEY` is the Application Insights instrumentation key.
+The `APPLICATIONINSIGHTS_CONNECTION_STRING` is the Application Insights connection string.
+The `OTEL_RESOURCE_ATTRIBUTES` are the OpenTelemetry resource attributes.
+The `OTEL_SERVICE_NAME` is the OpenTelemetry service name.
+The `OTEL_LIVE_METRICS_ENABLED` indicates if live metrics are enabled.
+The `OTEL_DISABLE_OFFLINE_STORAGE` indicates if offline storage is disabled.
+The `OTEL_TRACES_SAMPLER` is the OpenTelemetry traces sampler.

 ### Requirements